 Thankfully, Williams has had the benefit of working with some excellent collaborators, such as Steven Spielberg and George Lucas.
 His leitmotifs are found in nearly every one of the best Steven Spielberg movies.

 Superhero themes are some of the easiest leitmotifs to identify.
 As an exercise, think of any superhero or villain.
 What music is associated with them?
 How does the music make you feel?

 Let’s break down the Man of Steel trailer to see how a leitmotif can instantly communicate tone.

 Aside from being one of the best trailers of all time, this Man of Steel trailer also shows us how to use a leitmotif.
 From the first note, we recognize that the music is heroic.
 Like Williams said, it starts with the first note, but it builds and builds until it becomes an iconic melody.

 That’s exactly what legendary composer Hans Zimmer does with this theme.
 As it’s applied throughout the film, it becomes synonymous with the epic heroism of Superman.
 This next video shows a variety of superhero leitmotif examples from the best Marvel movies:

-As you can see, leitmotifs are an incredibly useful tool for establishing, then recalling tone/theme in a story.
+As you can see, we can define leitmotif as an incredibly useful tool for establishing, then recalling tone/theme in a story.